Comparing DBUB Group (OTCMKTS:DBUB) and Conn’s (OTCMKTS:CONN)

 Profitability

-This table compares DBUB Group and Conn’s’ net margins, return on equity and return on assets.
+This table compares Conn’s and DBUB Group’s net margins, return on equity and return on assets.

 |Net Margins